 What countries have credit scores?

-Countries around the world including Canada, the U.K., Spain, China, and Japan use credit scoring systems.
-Not all countries that use credit scores have systems like the U.S. Some only track negative marks like late or missed payments, while others track total debt or debt history.
+Countries worldwide, including Canada, the U.K., Spain, China, and Japan, use credit scoring systems.
+Not all countries that use credit scores have systems like the U.S. In fact, most have unique features.
+Some countries, like Spain, only track negative marks like late or missed payments, while others track total debt or debt history.
 Below we’ve compiled a list of a few major countries and their unique credit scoring systems.

 Germany